gaogaotiantian/ColorFightIIServer/web/colorfight/README.md

             "username": <str, username>,
-            "energy": <int, current energy the user has>, "gold": <int, current gold the user has>, "dead": <bool, if the user is dead>
+            "energy": <int, current energy the user has>, "gold": <int, current gold the user has>, "dead": <bool, if the user is dead>, "tech_level": <int, technology level or the maximum home level>
             "energy_source": <int, how much energy the user will gain each round>, "gold_source": <int, how much gold the user will gain each round>, "cells": [